EduardoNunes5/WhereDidIStop-back/README.md

 ## How to run
 1. Execute npm install to install all the packages

 2. Configuring env variables.
-Create a file named .env, then set these variables according to your database.
+Create a file named .env, then set these variables according to your database if you're going to run it locally.
     * PORT
     * DB_NAME
     * DB_USERNAME